 Mission Statement 2019

-When young Brother Odo of Holy Face Monastery experiences disturbing nightmares of his orphanage childhood in northern Quebec, he begins the search for his own identity and family roots.
+Name of the Father: A mystery novella, in nine short chapters.
+When young Brother Odo experiences disturbing nightmares of his orphanage childhood in northern Quebec, he begins the search for his own identity and family roots.
 Who were the parents who so callously discarded him as an infant, on the winter streets of urban Montreal?
 He feels his future as a monk, indeed his faith and belief, hinge on the answers to these questions.
 With his trusted friend Brother Emerick, and Emerick's twin sister Maggy, he begins a journey into the past and a land nearly a thousand miles away, without leaving his monastery in Appalachian West Virginia.
-But eventually he will be forced to travel to a town on the edge of Chesapeake Bay, to confront the man who set his life in motion.
-A semi-cozy genetic and psychological mystery, with mild Gothic overtones; no profanity or excessive violence, just nine short chapters.
-(19,400 words)
+A semi-cozy genetic and psychological mystery, with mild Gothic overtones; and as with the rest of the series, no profanity or excessive violence